YanK-fr/smart-remote-sdk/README.md

     $ make -C lib/lua install
     $ make -C lib/lualib install

+> You can use your own lua installation if you like, the SDK uses Lua version 5.3.
+However using the procedure in this file is a great way to make sure your environment is set up exactly the same way as ours.

 > If you're running Linux and get compilation errors, make sure you have installed the readline development package (which is probably named `libreadline-dev` or `readline-devel`).